:: Exhibition ::

 -Auto-docking charging station

-It comes with the MALG PCB, which is based on the Arduino Duemillenove.
+It comes with the MALG PCB, which is based on the Arduino Duemilanove.
 It controls DC motors, provides audio amplification, powers LED lighting, incorporates a 3-axis IMU/gyroscope via i2C, and has output for a standard servo motor.
 Motors are controlled via an on-board L298 H-bridge, and it has input for a quadrature motor encoder.

-Oculus is an internet-controlled wifi robot that uses a small laptop (netbook) for brains, senses, and power.
+Oculus is an internet-controlled WiFi robot that uses a small laptop (netbook) for brains, senses, and power.

 It consists of: